OuyangJunyuan/pointcloud-3d-detector-tensorrt/README.md

 In this repo, we provide a ros wrapper for lightweight yet powerful 3D object detection with TensorRT inference backend for real-time robotic applications.
 1. It is effective and efficient, achieving **10 ms** runtime and **85%** 3D Car mAP@R40.
 2. we chose **IA-SSD** as baseline since its high efficiency and adopt **HAVSampler** to gain 1000x faster than **FPS** in sampling steps.
-3. we implement **TensorRT plugins** for NMS postprocessing and some common-to-use operator of point-based point cloud detector, i.e, sampling, grouping, gather.
+3. we implement **TensorRT plugins** for NMS postprocessing and some common-to-use operator of point-based point cloud detector, e.g., sampling, grouping, gather.

 # Build
 we test on the platform: